deadcoast/gate/docs/grammar.md

 *(No simplification — this is the “compiler view.”)*
 ––––––––––––––––––––––––––––––––––––––

-This is **how a parser or LLM agent** would tokenize and categorize your syntax.
+This is **how a parser or LLM agent** would tokenize and categorize the syntax.

 ```
 TOKENS: